truggs98/BAE305-Sp19-Lab1/README.md

 # Discussion
 Did you make any design decisions that had an impact on the results?
 How did they impact the results?
 What do the results mean?

+All the measured resistor values from part a fell within the given acceptable ranges, as did all capacitors in part b.
+For each channel in part c, all meaused voltages were within .15 V of the expected voltage.
+In part d, all of our measurement methods gave fairly accurate amplitude values, except with the generic DMM which gave a low reading.
+All frequency values in part d were within .2 Hz of each other, except the value obtained "counting squares", which was fairly high.
+This information tells us